OsmiCSX/osmicsx/README.md

 ## Documentation

 We are currently working on full documentation.
+For full documentation please check https://osmicsx.github.io/docs/